 A friend once described me as a “Premier League raconteur”, which, to this day, is the best compliment anyone’s ever bestowed on me (even if not entirely true).
-Anyway, here’s a self-deprecating little anecdote about a terrible moment in my life that I’m not proud of, and for which you should definitely judge me.
-I have nothing else to write about right now, so this is just meaningless ‘content’.
+Anyway, here’s a self-deprecating little anecdote about a terrible moment in my life that I’m not proud of and for which you should definitely judge me.
+I have nothing else to write about, so this is just meaningless ‘content’.

-Not long into the meeting I became aware of a terrible smell wafting towards me, coming from the general direction of my colleagues.
-It soon became obvious that a freewheeling farter was sitting among us, casually expelling noxious fumes like an idling taxi.
-The offending guff hit me like a stifling wall of heat and humidity hits passengers disembarking a plane after landing somewhere balmy and Mediterranean.
+Not long into the meeting, I became aware of a terrible smell wafting toward me, coming from the general direction of my colleagues.
+It soon became apparent that a freewheeling farter was sitting among us, casually expelling noxious fumes like an idling taxi.
+The offending guff hit me like an oppressive wall of heat and humidity hits passengers disembarking a plane after landing somewhere balmy and Mediterranean.
 I was clearly at ground zero.

 But what of the smell?
-Well, thanks to a thread on Twitter a few years ago, where scientists debated the worst smell in the world, someone has already perfectly described the stench, which I can repeat here as “the [anal] musk gland of a recently unfrozen long-tailed weasel on a hot day in a small museum taxidermy room.”
-If you can also imagine the gut-wrenching stench that would emanate from a partially exploded whale carcass stuffed with hundreds of blocks of Vieux Boulogne cheese, baking under a pavement-cracking sun, you’re getting somewhere close.
+Well, a load of scientists once debated the worst smell in the world, where “the [anal] musk gland of a recently unfrozen long-tailed weasel on a hot day in a small museum taxidermy room” was considered particularly eye-watering.
+If you can also imagine the gut-wrenching stench that would emanate from a partially exploded, sun-baked whale carcass stuffed with hundreds of blocks of Vieux Boulogne cheese, you’re getting somewhere close.

-As the smell moved across the room like a swirling, rancid weather system, I suddenly became anxious that it would travel past me and envelop the women to my left, who would instantly, with handkerchiefs raised melodramatically to their noses and their faces contorted into expressions of disgust, identify me as the perpetrator.
-So I had to quickly come up with a plan that would protect my honour.
+As the smell moved across the room like a swirling, rancid weather system, I suddenly became anxious that it would travel past me and envelop the women to my left, who would instantly, with their faces contorted into expressions of disgust, identify me as the perpetrator.
+So I had to devise a plan that would protect my honour.

-Now, it’s entirely possible that I was delirious from the smell and not thinking completely straight.
+Now, it’s possible I was delirious from the smell and not thinking straight.
 But the way I saw it, as the fart was the problem, all I had to do was remove it from existence before it reached the women.
 How?
 Simple, I would inhale it.

-But the depressing truth was inescapable: I wasn’t a hero and this wasn’t an heroic act.
-I was Noo-Noo from the Teletubbies preparing to enthusiastically hoover up another human being’s intestinal gases.
+But the depressing truth was inescapable: I wasn’t a hero, and this wasn’t a heroic act.
+I was Noo-Noo from the Teletubbies preparing to hoover up another human being’s intestinal gases.

-And that’s what I did.
-Deep, rapid, dizzying inhalations of a nauseating fart.
-Of course, I failed to consider the possibility that the smell may have been all-pervading and the women had just expertly masked their revulsion.
-If that was indeed the case then my plan was utterly futile.
-It also radically changes the women’s perception of my actions, where they probably concluded that I was a man who just loves other people’s flatulence.
-So much so, in fact, that I was inhaling this fart like it was some kind of airborne dessert.
-They were probably expecting me to turn round at some point and kiss my fingers like a chef, or rub my stomach and make contented “Hmmmmmmmm!” sounds.
+And that’s what I did; deep, rapid, dizzying inhalations of a nauseating fart.
+Of course, I failed to consider that the smell may have been all-pervading, and the women had just expertly masked their revulsion.
+If that was indeed the case, then my plan was utterly futile.
+It also radically changes the women’s perception of my actions, where they probably concluded that I was a man who loved other people’s flatulence.
+So much so that I was inhaling this fart like it was some kind of airborne dessert.
+They were probably expecting me to turn round at some point and kiss my fingers like a chef or rub my stomach and make contented “Hmmmmmmmm!” sounds.

 I later established the identity of the farter, who sickeningly revealed that his digestive system often struggled to cope with his excessively meaty diet.
-Still, I was absolutely incredulous that he would let rip in such a crowded room.
-With that kind of bold confidence he might have considered collapsing to the floor, legs akimbo, with an ocarina inserted into his anus, where he could have emulated Le Pétomane’s farty rendition of ‘O sole mio’, or perhaps toot the theme tune to Howard’s Way.
-Seeing as I practically tasted his fart I should have at least demanded a musical number.
+Still, I was astounded that he would let rip in such a crowded room.
+With such bold confidence, he might have considered collapsing to the floor, legs akimbo, with an ocarina inserted into his anus, where he could have emulated Le Pétomane’s farty rendition of ‘O sole mio’ or perhaps toot the theme tune to Howard’s Way.
+Seeing as I practically tasted his fart, I should have at least demanded a musical number.